awsmarks/lark_case_bot/docs/MANUAL-DEPLOY-EN.md

 }
 ```

-> 💡 **About `*` in AssumeRole**:
-> - `arn:aws:iam::*:role/LarkCaseBot-SupportApiRole` allows access to Support API roles in any account.
+> 💡 **About `*` in AssumeRole**: `arn:aws:iam::*:role/LarkCaseBot-SupportApiRole` allows access to Support API roles in any account.
 If only specific accounts need support, replace with specific account ID list, like: `arn:aws:iam::111122223333:role/LarkCaseBot-SupportApiRole`
-> - `LarkCaseBot-SupportApiRole` uses `*` to match possible role name suffixes

 **CLI Method:**